pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

   operating system's process manager is configured for this behaviour.

 * A restart is delayed for approximately one second after alarm notification.
-  This delay allows an annunciator process to detect the alarm and do its thing.
+  This delay is designed to allow an annunciator process to detect the alarm and do its thing.

-* The event handler which detects interface throughput cannot update plugin status information in the Signal K Dashboard, so the only plugin status message you will see is confirmation that the plugin has started.
+* The event handler which detects interface throughput cannot update plugin status information in the Signal K Dashboard, so the only plugin status message you will see on the server console is confirmation that the plugin has started.

 ## Background